spicydonkey/cellml-ga/devlog.md

 Fix this by including the source in the client source...
 OR tell makefile to check the sources explicitly.

+Done.
+Fixed by #include-ing the GAEngine source, rather than sourcing it at the makefile.

 ### TODO
 * [ ] Implement the log selection method to mutate alleles
   * Make it user-selecatble with default "linear" case